brightcove/brightcove-player-sdk-ios/README.md

 - (void)pictureInPictureController:(AVPictureInPictureController *)pictureInPictureController failedToStartPictureInPictureWithError:(NSError *)error
 ```

-To implement your own Picture-in-Picture behavior, keep the `pictureInPictureActive` property of `BCOVPLaybackController` updated with the Picture-in-Picture status.
+To implement your own Picture-in-Picture behavior, keep the `pictureInPictureActive` property of `BCOVPlaybackController` updated with the Picture-in-Picture status.
 If you are using the `AVPictureInPictureController`, you can use the `pictureInPictureControllerDidStartPictureInPicture:` and `pictureInPictureControllerDidStopPictureInPicture:` delegate methods to update this property.

-You can read more about implmeneting Picture-in-Picture from Apple's [Adopting PIcure in PIcture in a Custom Player](https://developer.apple.com/documentation/avkit/adopting_picture_in_picture_in_a_custom_player) Documentation.
+You can read more about implmeneting Picture-in-Picture in Apple's [Adopting Picture in Picture in a Custom Player](https://developer.apple.com/documentation/avkit/adopting_picture_in_picture_in_a_custom_player) documentation.

 **Important: The Brightcove Native Player SDK's Picture-in-Picture functionality does not support videos with ad playback.
 Trying to use a video with ads with the Picture-in-Picture functionality active will result in unexpected behavior.**